Shadowv7/discord-mongodb-economy/README.md

 **attributeXp()**

-Add an amount of xp to an user.
+Add an amount of xp to an member.
 It re-calculate the level for the final amount of xp.

 ```js
 const member = await mongoeconomy.attributeXp(<MemberId>, <GuildId>, <Amount>)